 The cost of a technical program is a fraction of that of a traditional four-year college.
 A degree from a trade school costs an average of $33,000, compared to the average cost of a bachelor’s degree at $127,000.
 That’s a difference of $94,000, which is why so many millennials are now opting for solid skill certification programs.

 Many technical schools also have relationships with employers who need graduates with specific skills.
 Training executives from corporations like Huawei, IBM, and Cisco often help develop curriculum to ensure that graduates will have skills and experience with specific widely used applications such as Salesforce.

 Another potentially successful traditional education strategy is for students to take classes that will make them more marketable, with or without being formally enrolled in a certification program.
 Every relevant course becomes something that can be added to a resume.
 Technical schools that work with corporations know exactly which courses contain the skills and material that’s most in-demand with employers at any given time.

 Although millennials have a reputation for being self-centered, they are also self-directed, open and teachable.
 However, they are less likely than previous generations to spend time and money being taught material that they don’t view as immediately practical or beneficial in some way.

 Even the relatively economic conservatives at Business Insider agree that the substantial investment required to earn a post-graduate degree may not provide a high enough return to justify it.
 However, the technical field is one of those in which continued education pays substantial dividends on the investment.

-The right educational strategy can make it possible to continue gaining knowledge and experience, without accumulating debt, and that’s a winning combination.
+The right traditional education strategy can make it possible to continue gaining knowledge and experience, without accumulating debt, and that’s a winning combination.
 In a world in which education too often means decades of debt repayment, getting ahead means finding creative ways not to get behind.